LunarEngineer/db_backup/readme.md

 * Default Value: 'all'
 * Possible Values: 'all' works as a keyword, but otherwise pass specific database names.
 For me that means if I want to back up the world, character, and auth databases I need to pass 'world character auth'.

-### SKIP_LOCAL

-* Help String: A boolean that can be used to skip a local dump.
-* Default Value: False

 ### DIR_LOCAL

 * Help String: A local directory to create a copy into.